-Beginning as a collector, Anthony eventually turned his avocation into a vocation.
-He has travelled to Europe dozens of times and is recognized expert on several genres, including French furniture, works in silver, Western art, and Mormon art and artifacts.
-His efforts have led to donations of several world-class works of art to museums and public institutions nationally and regionally.
+Starting out as a collector, Anthony eventually transformed his passion into a profession.
+He has traveled to Europe numerous times and is considered an expert in various genres such as French furniture, silver works, Western art, and Mormon art and artifacts.
+His dedication has resulted in numerous donations of world-class artwork to museums and public institutions both nationally and regionally.

-Designed by the prominent neoclassical architect John A. Headlund, the building was built in 1911 as the Immanuel Baptist Church, and is listed in the National Register of Historic Places.
+The building, designed by the esteemed neoclassical architect John A. Headlund, was erected in 1911 as the Immanuel Baptist Church and now holds a coveted spot on the National Register of Historic Places.